hiopitroda/shape_maker/README.md

 ```

 ## Sample Project
-We have an complete [sample project](./example) demonstrating all features of the library.
+We have a complete [sample project](./example) demonstrating all features of the library.

 ## Usage